Name: Harriet Tubman

 A 1993 reprint of the book, Harriet Tubman the Moses of Her People by Sarah Bradford (first published in 1886) and an undated, circa 1980s newspaper article, “The Legend of Auburn’s Aunt Harriet continues to grow” by Dick Case accompanied this doll.
 The former owner possibly kept these materials with the doll.

 Bertabel’s African American Heritage Dolls (portraits of famous African Americans) were used as teaching tools in her classrooms and in the community.
 I. Roberta Bell’s first African American Heritage Doll was made in the likeness of George Washington Carver.
 Sets of 26 dolls representing different historical African Americans were donated to several museums across the United States.
-Read more about the artist and her African American Heritage dolls in a four-part series here.

 I want every Black American to be aware of his heritage and be proud of it.
 I want every White American to know it.—I. Roberta Bell